chen0040/keras-image-to-image/README.md

 The sample codes below only generate very small images, but the image size can be increased if you have sufficient memory

-### Text-to-Image using GloVe and Deep Convolution GAN
+### Image-to-Image using VGG16 and Deep Convolution GAN

 Below is the [sample codes](demo/dcgan_vgg16_train.py) to train the DCGan on a set of pokemon samples of image pair (src_image_path, dest_image_path)